 Bolts.
 Bolts not otherwise specified in the Contract shall be zinc plated and meet the requirements of ASTM A307 for Grade A Bolts.
 Bolts shall have single self-locking nuts or double nuts unless otherwise specified in the Contract.
 Beveled washers shall be used when bearing surfaces have a slope exceeding 1:20 with respect to a plane normal to the bolt axis.

 High-Strength Bolts.
 Unless otherwise shown in the Contract, all bolts for fastening of structural steel shall be high-strength bolts.
 High strength bolts, including suitable nuts and plain hardened washers, shall conform to ASTM F3125.
-Type 1 bolts shall be used and bolts for self-weathering steel shall be Type 3, unless otherwise shown in the Contract.
+In general, Type 1 bolts shall be used and bolts for self-weathering steel shall be Type 3, unless otherwise shown in the Contract.

 Bolt and nut dimensions shall conform to the current edition RCSC unless otherwise noted.
 Threads for all bolts shall conform to the United Standard Series UNC-ANSI B1.1, Class 2A for external threads and Class 2B for internal threads.
 Sufficient thread must be provided to prevent the nut from encountering thread runout.